-Jordan, aka Jord of the Jungle, is an environmental scientist and former elite athlete who has lived and worked/studied in six different countries.
+Jordan, aka Jord of the Jungle, is an environmental scientist and former elite athlete who has lived and worked/studied in seven different countries.
 He holds a BA in Environmental Geography from the University of Calgary, an MSc in Sustainable Environmental Resources Management from the University of Malta, and an MSc in Integrated Science and Technology from James Madison University.

 Before starting TREE, Jordan spent several years in Guyana and Belize leading excursions and educating student groups on the environment.
 In addition to leading groups, he has done forest monitoring, river monitoring, and was briefly a research assistant to Dr. Jake Bicknell.
 Jordan was also a marine educator in the Mesoamerican Barrier Reef System of Belize.
 In Canada, his home country, Jordan was one of 11 participants selected for the Young Leaders for a Sustainable Future program and one of the inaugural participants in the United Nations Green Corps program for environmental professionals.
 He was also a short-term consultant for the International Institute for Sustainable Development (IISD) and an environmental policy analyst for the Canada West Foundation.

-Prior to life in the forest Jordan was a dual-sport athlete at the University of Calgary, playing four years on the varsity football and basketball teams.
-After graduating, he played both sports in Europe before finding his true calling in the recesses of the greater Amazon basin.
-Even though he is most content in the forest, Jordan can still be found in cities and at the beach surfing, free diving, and interacting with all walks of life.
-Traveling, spending time with family and good friends, and laying in a hammock are the most enjoyable things in his life.
+Prior to life in the tropics, Jordan was a dual-sport athlete at the University of Calgary, playing four years on the varsity football and basketball teams.
+After graduating, he played both sports in Europe before finding his true calling.
+Even though he is most content in the forest, Jordan can still be found in cities and at the beach, surfing, free diving, and interacting with all walks of life.
+Traveling, spending time with family and friends, and laying in a hammock are the most enjoyable things in his life.